Relationship between the methods of bounding time averages: The problem, the three methods and their relationship

-where $\bU$ is a tunable parameter called the background flow, and $\alpha$ is a tunable constant.
-The name is justified since $\bU$ belongs to the same functional space as $\bu$ and stems from the particular applications in which $\bu$ is the velocity field of the flow in question.
+where $\bA$ is a tunable parameter called the background flow, and $\alpha$ is a tunable constant called a balance parameter.
+The name is justified, since $\bA$ often belongs to the same admissible set $A$ as $\ba$ and stems from the particular applications in which $\ba$ is the velocity field of the flow in question.
 By taking a variational derivative we obtain